 The concept of reference periods does not apply to admitted mental health episodes.
-Admitted mental health episodes should only be reported once the consumer is discharged regardless of the timeframe.
+Admitted mental health episodes should only be reported once the consumer is discharged regardless of the timeframe and all MHPoC including those that ended in prior reporting periods should be reported once the episode concludes.